CodePushGo/website/src/content/blog/en/error-handling-in-capacitor-apps-ux-best-practices.md

 -   Address browser compatibility concerns.
 -   Tackle challenges unique to Progressive Web Apps (PWAs).

-Capgo provides tools to streamline fixes for these platform-specific challenges.
+CodePushGo provides tools to streamline fixes for these platform-specific challenges.
 Using its channel system, you can:

 -   Test updates on targeted user groups before a full rollout.
 -   Gradually release updates to monitor their impact.